 De Moderne Tijd is published in Delayed Open Access.
 All articles are freely accessible after 2 years under the following Creative Commons license: Attribution-Non Commercial-No Derivatives (CC BY-NC-ND 4.0).

-Ben de Pater (Managing Editor), Social Geography, Utrecht University
+Ben de Pater, (secretary), Social Geography, Utrecht University

-Paul Reef (Book Review Editor), PhD candidate Cultural and Political History, Radboud University Nijmegen
+Paul Reef (managing editor), PhD candidate Cultural and Political History, Radboud University Nijmegen

 Tom Sintobin, Cultural Sciences, Radboud University Nijmegen